greenh/CJD/README.md

 ## Status

 It works!
-Except, of course, for those things that don't, or could be better.

-Some known problems and limitations:
+With, of course, a few caveats.
+Some known problems, limitations, and gotchas:

 * It's currently just for Clojure running on a JVM -- no Clojure/CLR or ClojureScript support at the moment.